slint-ui/slint/docs/layouting.md

-Each elements is sized according to their `width` or `height` is specified, otherwise it is set to the minimum size which is set with the min-width or min-height property, or the minimum size of an inner layout, whateer is bigger.
+Each elements is sized according to their `width` or `height` is specified, otherwise it is set to the minimum size which is set with the min-width or min-height property, or the minimum size of an inner layout, whatever is bigger.
 Then, the elements are placed according to the alignment.
 The size of elements is bigger than the minimum size only if the alignment is stretch

 This example show the different alignment possibilities